THE PLATFORM

 Think of your book marketing strategy.
 What aspects are successful, and how can you translate that to your course?

-This is the area you’ll want to carve out specific marketing strategies for your social media, blog/website, email list, and more.
+This is the area where you’ll want to carve out specific marketing strategies for your social media, blog/website, email list, and more.
 Similar to how you set up a book funnel, you’ll also need to strategize for your course funnel.

 Once your marketing is set up, you’ll need to take care of the sales logistics, targets, and procedures.